 Accident At Work Solicitors – No Win No Fee Claims

 Our No Win No Fee solicitors can support a personal injury claim against an employer under a Conditional Fee Agreement (CFA).
-If one of our solicitors does support your case under such an agreement, you won’t have to pay them for their work before the claim has begun or while it is underway.
-You also normally don’t need to pay for your solicitor’s services if the claim fails.
+If one of our solicitors does support your case under such an agreement, you won’t have to pay them a service fee for their work before the claim has begun or while it is underway.
+You also don’t need to pay for your solicitor’s services if the claim fails.

 If your accident at work claim is successful, then your solicitor will take a small and legally capped percentage from your compensation.
-This is known as a success fee and the legal cap ensures that you get to keep most of your compensation.
+This is known as a success fee, and the legal cap ensures that you get to keep most of your compensation.

 Contact us for free today to learn more about working with a No Win No Fee solicitor.
 Our advisors can also answer any other questions you may have about claiming for work injuries.
 To speak to our team, you can: